-This article will explain types of network cables including Coaxial cables, UTP STP twisted pair, and SMF MMF fiber and their different specifications
+This article will explain the types of network cables including Coaxial cables, UTP STP twisted pair, and SMF MMF fiber, and their different specifications

 What is networking?